REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     ```

     > **Note**
     > Historically, this document was recommending to install Tomcat7 from JPackage.
 As this document is being updated for CentOS/RHEL 7, and the default tomcat on these systems is version 7, this is no longer needed.
 (Also, the JPackage repository appears to be no longer maintained).
-And even for CentOS/RHEL 6, EPEL now provides Tomcat7.
-The original instructions are at [Install Tomcat 7 on CentOS 6](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815539013/Install+Tomcat+7+on+CentOS+6)

 ## Local configuration